scottjaymsu/relative-entropy-water-test/CRUD_Pseudo.md

 ### Output.C
 - Object outputs the data collected on the master node (CollectionMaster)

+### Potential Time Complexity Factors: ###
+	- Pre-determine specific size for subset of atoms when pre-processing simulation
+	- Apply force every N-th step
+		- Cost of applying forces every integration step is reduced when applying the density-guided simulation forces every N steps
+			- Frequency must be multiple of N

 <!-- 2. **CREATE** atom selection
 3. **CREATE** molecule